svanscho/rpi-shairport/README.md

 ---

 The server will now show up on your macOS and iOS devices and you should be able to play music to them.

-NOTE: In it's current form, sound may not be output through the Raspberry Pi's headphone jack.
-It has only been tested with HDMI output.